semrush/intergalactic/website/docs2/core-principles/a11y/a11y-keyboard.md

 ---
-title: Keyboard support
+title: Accessibility
-tabs: Accessibility('a11y'), Development requirements('a11y-general'), Keyboard support('a11y-keyboard'), Design requirements('a11y-design')
+tabs: Main terms('a11y'), Development requirements('a11y-general'), Keyboard support('a11y-keyboard'), Design requirements('a11y-design')
 ---

 ## Points to check